Constraints on the parameters of the neutrino extension of the Standard Model: Introduction

-In this paper, we consider a relation between experimentally observable parameters of the neutrino extension of the SM.
+Neutrino modification of SM induces dipole and Yukawa-type operators in the SMEFT Lagrangian.
+These operators are encoded into $S_{\alpha\beta}$ and $R_{\alpha\beta}$ form because relevant observables are proportional to them.
+This parametrization automatically takes into account possible cancellations between operators of different types.
+The contribution from the box diagrams $\propto F^4/(16\pi^2 M_I^2)$ to the penguin operators can be neglected for the region of mass and mixing angles that are considered in the paper.
+These diagrams become relevant close to the perturbativity regions as demonstrated in the recent paper \cite{Ruchayskiy:2022}.

+Among the extensive literature discussing leptogenesis and LFV processes, only in some of them \cite{Drewes:2021nqr,Ruchayskiy:2022,Granelli:2022eru} LFV constraints were considered in the context of generating the required lepton asymmetry to produce the baryon asymmetry observed in the early Universe.
+It was shown that LFV constraints generally do not significantly restrict the parameter space for leptogenesis.
+However, it is interesting how small the relevant EFT operators can be while still enabling these theories to generate the observed baryon asymmetry of the Universe.

+In this paper, we will not solve renormalization group equations and will not compute Feynman diagrams of processes.
+We will consider the existing limits on the observed parameters ($\hat S_{\alpha\beta}$ and $\hat R_{\alpha\beta}$) of the SM neutrino extension as a fact and consider a relation between these experimentally observable parameters.
 This will allow us to anticipate improvements in some experimental constraints.
 We also want to see how far the upper bounds on the Lagrangian parameters are from the lower bounds resulting from the requirement for the generation of baryon asymmetry in the $\nu$MSM.
 To do this, we express the baryon asymmetry of the early Universe in the $\nu$MSM via experimentally observed parameters and consider the lower bounds for them.